AshleyPikachu/Super-Bit-Shader/README.md

 Original Code by hunterk

-Testing & Code Tweaking by Digiflower5 (AshleyPikachu) & hunterk.
+Testing & Calibrating by Digiflower5 (AshleyPikachu) & hunterk.

 Special Thanks to Nispero & EADMASTER for inspiring this project.